-Forensic psychology – competency and insanity evaluations, violence risk assessment, psychopathy, fitness for duty, malingering, personality disorders
+Forensic psychology – competency and insanity evaluations, violence risk assessment, psychopathy, fitness for duty, pre-employment psychological evaluations, malingering, personality disorders, personal injury

-Forensic psychology, competency to stand trial, insanity defense, malingering, psychopathy, fitness for duty evaluations, personality assessment, racial bias in the criminal justice system
+Forensic psychology, physician fitness for duty evaluations, personality assessment, competency to stand trial, insanity defense, malingering, psychopathy, racial bias in the criminal justice system

 - 3. Iannelli, R.J., Finlayson, A.J.R., Brown, K.P., Neufeld, R., Gray, R., Dietrich, M.S., & Martin, P.R.
 Suicidal Behavior among Physicians Referred for Fitness-for-Duty Evaluation.
 2014.